-PRINT Student Name Facility placement will be in will be in Full Social Security # Full Social Security #
+PRINT Student Name Facility placement will be inFull Social Security #

 School Phone #

 тв н istory

 NO YES NO YES

 Previous positive TB Skin/Blood Test?
 Are you being treated for a serious medical condition?

 If yes, were you treated with medication?
 Are you taking steroids or chemotherapy?

-If yes, what is the date of your last chest x ray? (-
+If yes, what is the date of your last chest x ray? -

-2 months, have a iny of the following occurred?
+In the last 12 2 months, have a any of the following occurred?

 NO YES NO YES

 Chronic cough (3 weeks or longer)?
 Coughing up blood?

 Chronic fatigue (tiredness)?
 Persistent night sweats? (not hormonal)

 Fever, chills?
 Unexplained weight loss?

-In the past year, have you been to a forei country?
-If yes, where? gn In the past year up to present have you been in close contact with a person, without you wearing PPE, who has been diagnosed with
+In the past year, have you been to a forei gn In the past year up to present have you been

+country? in close contact with a person, without you

+If yes, where? wearing PPE, who has been diagnosed with active TB?

-Length of stay: active TB?
-If yes, where: at work:
+Length of stay: If yes, where: at work:

 Date returned to the US: name of patient:

 Purpose of trip?
 Visit family: in your home:

 vacation: in the community:

 mission: Other:

 other:

-l d report in person to Employee Wellness.
-ES □ NO If yes, please print your current job ti itle:
+If you answered yes to any question abov e, please ex plain an d report in person to Employee Wellness.

+Have you had a job title change in the last t 12 months ? 🗌 Y ES  NO If yes, please print your current job t itle:

 Student Signature: Date:

 EWS Reviewer:

 Follow-up Recommendations:

+Last updated: March 2021 Page 4 of 18

-Shadowing/Observation Orientation Reference Booklet
+Orientation Reference Booklet